-MURDER OF A POLICEMAN AT SHEFFIELD.-A desperate attack, for the purpose of robbery, was recently made on an Irishman of the name of Shannon, a clothes dealer in Westbar Green, Sheffield, a part of the town infested by disreputable Irish.
+MURDER OF A POLICEMAN AT SHEFFIELD .- A desperate attack, for the purpose of robbery, was recently made on an Irishman of the name of Shannon, a clothes dealer in Westbar Green, Sheffield, a part of the town infested by disreputable Irish.
 Two of the thieves subsequently made off; and three policemen who came up took the third into custody.
 It was night; and the constables, fearing a rescue, sent for further assistance, and for a cab.
-Upon the arrival of the vehicle and the additional policemen, the thief, handcuffed and ironed, was brought out; but a large mob had assembled, a fight ensued (rendered more alarming by the absence of any gaslight), large stones were thrown, and two of the policemen were dreadfully injured, one dying the next night.
-The prisoner was ultimately rescued, but was recentured on the following day.
+Upon the arrival of the vehicle and the additional policemen, the thief, handcuffed and ironed, was brought out; but a large mob had assembled, a fight ensued (rendered more alarming by the absence of any gaslight), large stones were thrown, and two of the policemen were dreadfully injured, one dying the next two of his friends, he gave them an invitation to dinner, with a view to patching up past differences; this they accepted.
+After a time, Judge got very riotous and disorderly, struck Hurlock several violent blows on the head with one of the fire-irons, and fractured his skull.
+He now lies in the London Hospital in a precarious condition.
+The prisoner was remanded for a week.